 Giant Hogweed known for causing permanent blindness sighted to be spreading across US.
 Giant hogweed was recently spotted in Virginia for the first time and may also grow in other states.

-The latest confirmed sighting of Clarke County, Virginia.
-It was identified by researchers at the Massey Herbarium at Virginia Tech, who say there are about 30 plants in the area.came in
+The latest confirmed sighting of giant hogweed came in Clarke County, Virginia.
+It was identified by researchers at the Massey Herbarium at Virginia Tech, who say there are about 30 plants in the area.

 Hogweed, the Giant plant that causes third-degree burns, painful blisters, permanent blindness

 Robert Emma, recenty moved to new house and spotted a long plant near by his house.
 For weeks, he wondered about the plants and what to do with it.
 It has throns all over and luckily he decided not to go near and informed Agricultural expert Mark Vaughn who is a Senior Research Specialist in Viginia tech about this.

 Mark took some sample to hs lab and confirmed that it is dangerous Giant Hogweed which can cause permanent blindness if it is goes to eye.
 And by touching it can cause burns and blisters.
 He told Robert “Don’t even touch that Hogweed, and only destroy it with help of experts”.
 The Berryville patch was planted by a previous owner, as the blooms, in a simpler time, were considered decorative.

 The plant Giant hogweed can grow eight to 14 feet and is originally from Western Asia.
 It is assumed that on 1971 first time this plant has been brough into the America from Western Asia.
 If the sap gets in the eyes, it can cause permanent blindness.